Eligibility Criteria for Applicants

 - Hold a faculty position at an accredited academic medical center, university or research institution in the U.S. and conduct the majority of his/her research activities at that institution

-- Past recipients of HDI Scholar-Innovator awards may submit new and distinct proposals but may not seek additional support for previously funded projects
+- Past recipients of the Harrington Scholar-Innovator Awards may submit new and distinct proposals but may not seek additional support for previously funded projects

 Sponsoring Institution Requirements